-Yet another logistical feature to be aware of.
+Yet another logistical feature to be aware of is a device's battery life.
 Cheng points out that it's important to use a tracker that won't lose its charge in the middle of collecting data.
-It may sound obvious, but it bears mentioning that a device that dies in the middle of the night will not deliver correct information.
+It may sound obvious, but it bears mentioning that a monitor that dies in the middle of the night will not deliver correct information.

 What Else to Know Before You Buy

-While a sleep tracker can help you reach a specific, incremental sleep goal like increasing your sleeping time from eight to nine hours per night, it can't solve all of your problems, especially if they're on the more severe end of the spectrum.
+Sleep trackers can be a great tool, but if you find yourself hyper-focused on the data to the point that it's causing stress, consider opting for a device that provides less data.
+And while a sleep tracker can help you reach a specific, incremental goal like increasing your sleeping time from eight to nine hours per night, it can't solve all of your problems, especially if they're on the more severe end of the spectrum.

-If you decide to seek professional care, consider bringing your sleep tracker (or a PDF of its analysis) to your appointment.
-That kind of information can actually provide your doctor with further insight into the issues at hand and, in turn, get you a little bit closer to a good night's sleep.
+If you decide to seek medical care, consider bringing your sleep tracker (or a PDF of its analysis) to your appointment.
+That kind of professional sleep monitor information can actually provide your doctor with further insight into the issues at hand and, in turn, get you a little bit closer to a good night's rest.

 Is this an emergency?
 If you are experiencing serious medical symptoms, please see the National Library of Medicine’s list of signs you need emergency medical attention or call 911.